Clubs & Organizations

 EVENT FUNDING REQUESTS

-Registered student clubs will be able to request funding for events through the Office of Student Life.
+Registered student clubs are able to request funding for events through the Office of Student Life.
 The request of these funds should be for smaller events or meetings.
 For larger events, such as conferences and trips) clubs will be responsible for raising their own funds to participate.

-To apply for event funding, please complete the Event Funding Request form: https://forms.office.com/r/Ufxp3ttwYh
+To apply for event funding, please complete the Event Funding Request form

 PROCESS: